makrai/notes/hu2003-multiling-multitask-benchmark.md

   * part-of-speech (POS) tagging (Täckström+ 2013)
   * parsing (McDonald+ 2011)
   * text classification (Klementiev+ 2012)
+    Klementiev, A., Titov, I., and Bhattarai, B.
+    Inducing Crosslingual Distributed Representations of Words
+    COLING 2012
 * general-purpose multilingual representations
   * word level (Mikolov+ 2013; Faruqui & Dyer, 2014; Artetxe+ 2017)
   * full-sentence level (Devlin+ 2019; Lample & Conneau, 2019)
   * evaluation often on a very
     * limited and disparate set of tasks
       * translation (Glavaš+ 2019; Lample & Conneau, 2019) and
-      * classification (Schwenk & Li, 2018; Conneau+ 2018b)— and
+      * classification: Reuters (Schwenk & Li, 2018), XNLI (Conneau+ 2018b)
     * typologically similar languages (Conneau+ 2018a)
 * XTREME covers
   * 40 typologically diverse languages spanning 12 families
     * typologically diverse = wide set of linguistic phenomena such as compounding, inflection, derivation, etc. which occur in many languages
-  * 9 tasks that require reasoning about different levels of syntax or semantics
+  * 9 tasks that require reasoning about levels of syntax or semantics
   * pseudo test sets as diagnostics that cover all 40 languages by automatically translating the English test set of the NLI and QA dataset
   * focuses on the zero-shot cross-lingual transfer scenario, where